Abiraterone acetate (Generic Name)

 - Your heart tissue can be harmed by this drug.
 This may cause your heart to beat in a way that is not normal.
 Your doctor may order an EKG to check this.

-- Take this drug on an empty stomach, at least two hours before eating or one hour after eating.
+- Take this drug on an empty stomach, at least one hour before eating or two hours after eating.

 - Take the tablet with water and swallow it whole.
 Do not break, crush or chew the tablet.